 • There are always exceptions, and Google does a remarkably good job of analyzing your query and figuring out when it should break the rules.
-For instance (borrowing examples from the Google help pages), 'C++' is a programming language, not C and extraneous punctuation; 'the who' refers to a band, and Google will avoid stripping it.
+For instance (borrowing examples from the Google help pages), C++ is a programming language, not C and extraneous punctuation; the who refers to a band, and Google will avoid stripping the entire query (they figured it out!).

-• Punctuation marks that are part of recognized exceptions, like 'C++', are not ignored, nor are dollar signs, hyphens, or underscores.
+Punctuation marks that are part of recognized exceptions, like C++, are not ignored, nor are dollar signs, hyphens, or underscores.
 All other punctuation marks are removed.